Cast Out The Nations In Your Promised Land

 The Lord is saying to me that there is still pride in my heart that I need to cast out with the spirit of Humility.
 Maybe I speak my mind too freely or perhaps I will be boastful when He has blessed me with great wealth.

 The Lord is also saying that I am narrow-minded and lack tolerance.
-I am also too downtrodden and living in defeat.
+I am also downtrodden and living a defeated lifestyle.

 These are the seven nations/giants that are occupying my Promised Land that I need to cast out.